geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 ### Adding to an existing MapStore

-If you have an existing and deployed instance of MapStore and you want to add the printing module, you can build only the printing extension as a zip running `mvn clean install -Pprintingbundle`.
+If you have an existing and deployed instance of MapStore and you want to add the printing module, you can build only the printing extension as a zip running `mvn clean install -Pprintingbundle` from the [official Mapstore project](https://github.com/geosolutions-it/MapStore2).
 The zip bundle will created in `java/printing/target/mapstore-printing.zip`.
 You can copy the content of this zip bundle into `webapps/mapstore` directory of your java container (e.g. Tomcat) following the same directory structure:

 - files from zip directory `WEB-INF/classes` must be placed in `webapps/mapstore/WEB-INF/classes`
 - files from zip directory `WEB-INF/lib` must be placed in `webapps/mapstore/WEB-INF/lib`

+- make sure that in the root of the war there will be a printing folder with configs files, especially config.yaml in it, taken from (this is normally done when building with printing profile)
 Then restart your java container.

 ## Configuring the print